 A ball valve is a little different.
 A ball valve uses a ball with a hole in it to pivot into the right position.
 To turn a ball valve off, turn the lever so that it is perpendicular to the pipe.
 To turn it on, make sure the lever is parallel to the pipe.

-Compression valves, also known as stop valves, use a rubber gasket that gets screwed into the middle portion of the valve, stopping water flow.
+Compression valves, also known as stop valves, use a rubber gasket that gets screwed into the middle portion of the valve, stopping the water flow.
 As with the gate valve, turn the handle right to close off the water supply and loosen it to the left to open it up.
 Since the water path isn’t the most efficient, these types of valves will only be used as isolation valves for sinks, toilets, etc.

-If you have an under sink or under toilet leak, read this guide for replacing a shut-off valve.
-You want to make sure you are buying the correct replacement valve, since compression valves have different fittings.
+If you have an under the sink or under toilet leak, read this guide for replacing a shut-off valve.
+You want to make sure you are buying the correct replacement valve since compression valves have different fittings.
 It may be best to speak with a professional plumber though, as you could benefit from switching to a modern quarter-turn ball valve design.
 Read about the difference between compression and quarter-turn shut-off valves here.